-A recent case held that failure of employer to provide updated address it received from the employee to the COBRA administrator did not meet that standard (Newton v Prator).
-Another court held that mailing to the last known address provided by the employee (even though employer might know of another address was not) (Friedman v.
+A recent case held that the failure of the employer to provide an updated address it received from the employee to the COBRA administrator did not meet that standard (Newton v Prator).
+Another court held that mailing to the last known address provided by the employee (even though the employer might know of another address was not) (Friedman v.
 Dynamic Healthcare).

 Although the DOL has not extended the same duties to find missing participants that apply to retirement plans to COBRA, the guidance issued in that context is instructive: